Stock Trading Fibonacci Expansion Levels

 We use Fibonacci extension levels to estimate where the movement will reach.
 There are 2 important extension levels; 61.8 % and 100 %, these are used for taking profit.

 These levels are displayed as horizontal lines above the indicator, showing profit taking areas.
-In the stock trading example below if you had used of 100 % extension you would have made nice profit from the trade.
+In the stocks trading example explained below if you had used of 100 % extension you would have made nice profit from the trade.

 NB: This is the same trade from the previous example where we used Fibonacci retracement to buy at around retracement level 38.2 %.
 At the same time we have used Fibonacci expansion 100 % to set take profit.
 Now find a Stock chart and practice these strategies.

-From the above examples, the upward stock trading trend continued and both 61.8 % and 100.0 % levels were all hit after which stock price retraced again after hitting the 100.0 % extension.
+From the above examples, the upward stock trend continued and both 61.8 % and 100.0 % levels were all hit after which stocks price retraced again after hitting the 100.0 % extension.

 Drawing Expansion Levels on a Downward Trend